 Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 The Salvadoran Government requires that rice shipments be fumigated at importers’ cost unless they are accompanied by a U.S. Department of Agriculture (USDA) certificate stating that the rice is free of Tilletia Barclayana.
-However, since there is no chemical treatment that is both practical and effective against this plant pathogen, USDA cannot issue these certificates.
-El Salvador failed to notify the WTO, as required under CAFTA-DR, on the application of sanitary and phytosanitary (SPS) measures when it imposed this requirement.
+However, since no chemical treatment is practical and effective against this plant pathogen, USDA cannot issue these certificates.
+El Salvador failed to notify the WTO under CAFTA-DR on the application of sanitary and phytosanitary (SPS) measures when it imposed this requirement.
 The CAFTA-DR chapter on SPS measures further states that the signatory countries accept each other’s mechanisms for inspection.

-In 2013 and again in 2014, the Salvadoran Legislative Assembly passed decrees allowing the government to purchase local maize and bean seeds without adhering to the Salvadoran Public Procurement Law (LACAP) and CAFTA-DR Chapter 9 government procurement commitments.
-In 2015, the Ministry of Agriculture reviewed their seed giveaway program to comply with CAFTA-DR. The Terms of Reference for the purchase of maize seeds were updated to accommodate non-local providers.
+In 2013 and 2014, the Salvadoran Legislative Assembly passed decrees allowing the government to purchase local maize and bean seeds without adhering to the Salvadoran Public Procurement Law (LACAP) and CAFTA-DR Chapter 9 government procurement commitments.
+In 2015, the Ministry of Agriculture reviewed its seed giveaway program to comply with CAFTA-DR and the Terms of Reference for purchasing maize seeds were updated to accommodate non-local providers.
 According to the “Special and Transitory Disposals to Promote the Production of Basic Grains” decree, a committee will review all tenders and make recommendations to the Ministry of Agriculture (MAG) responsible for the final resolution.
-For the 2018 program, the committee reviewed all tenders and made purchase recommendations to MAG which selected only local providers.
-Currently MAG continues to draft technical specifications that are only met by local seeds and continues to purchase from local providers.
+Currently, MAG continues to draft technical specifications only met by local seeds and continues to purchase from local providers.